 - Offers advertising opportunities

 While not specific to contracting services, Yelp is still a powerful platform.
-Much of the site’s clout comes from its popularity: Yelp boasts 178 million users per month.
+Much of the site’s clout comes from its popularity: Yelp boasts 178 million monthly users.
 Yelp won’t get you leads in the same way as other sites, though.

 Getting listed on Yelp is free.
 You can also pay for ads that will increase your visibility on the site if you like.
 Some of the reasons to be on Yelp include: